Diana Penty: Breakthrough, hiatus and critical acclaim (2012–2018)

-After a four-year absence from the screen, Penty played the titular runaway bride in Aanand L. Rai's production Happy Bhag Jayegi (2016), written and directed by Mudassar Aziz, which tells the story of her character's ensuing adventures when, in an attempt to elope with her lover, she instead ends up on the other side of the border, much to the chagrin of a young politician whose house she ends up in.
+After a four-year absence from the screen, Penty played the titular runaway bride, Happy opposite Ali Fazal and Abhay Deol in Aanand L. Rai's production Happy Bhag Jayegi (2016), written and directed by Mudassar Aziz, which tells the story of her character's ensuing adventures when, in an attempt to elope with her lover, she instead ends up on the other side of the border, much to the chagrin of a young politician whose house she ends up in.
 About the break from acting, Penty said: "It wasn't a conscious break.
 I was taking my time looking to be a part of an interesting story.
 I didn't want to do anything that came my way."
 The film earned mixed reviews from critics but was a sleeper hit.
 Rohit Bhatnagar wrote that Penty "steals the spotlight in every frame", while Anna M. M. Vetticad of Firstpost said: "Penty is brimming with potential [...] but her Happy, despite being the titular protagonist, is the most under-written character."

-Her sole role in 2017 was that of Gayatri Kashyap, a diligent NGO worker who champions the cause of a band formed by a group of prison inmates, in debutante Ranjit Tiwari's prison film Lucknow Central, which starred her alongside Farhan Akhtar.
-Times of India noted that she plays her part well.

-Penty had two releases in 2018.
-Her first appearance was as Captain Ambalika Bandyopadhyay, in Abhishek Sharma's period drama Parmanu: The Story of Pokhran opposite John Abraham, which was a commercial success.
-Bollywood Hungama mentioned, "Diana Penty has a crucial part and essays the no nonsense character very well."
-In her second appearance of the year, she reprised her titular role in Happy Phirr Bhag Jayegi, a sequel to Happy Bhag Jayegi, alongside Sonakshi Sinha, who played an eponymous namesake; the film underperformed compared to the prequel.
+Her only release in 2017 was debutante Ranjit Tiwari's prison film Lucknow Central, where she played Gayatri, a diligent NGO worker who champions the cause of a band formed by a group of prison inmates, opposite Farhan Akhtar.
+Renuka Vyavahare from Times of India noted that she plays her part well.
+It was a box office failure.
+Penty had two film releases in 2018.
+She first played an army officer, Captain Ambalika, in Abhishek Sharma's period drama Parmanu: The Story of Pokhran opposite John Abraham.
+Bollywood Hungama critic mentioned, "Diana has a crucial part and essays the no nonsense character very well."
+It emerged a commercial success.
+In her second film that year, she reprised her titular role in Happy Phirr Bhag Jayegi, a sequel to Happy Bhag Jayegi, alongside Sonakshi Sinha, who played an eponymous namesake.
+It underperformed compared to the prequel.